 Natural History & Birding Weekend

-Celebrate the mysteries of spring migration.
-With birds as your focus, explore the natural history of the landscape: investigate connections between bedrock, soils, plant distribution, animal behavior, bird ecology, and much more.
-Learn and practice some core routines for developing closer relationships with our feathered neighbors.
+Get ready to investigate connections between bedrock, soils, plant distribution, animal behavior, bird ecology, and much more.
+We’ll also introduce and practice some core routines for developing more intimate relationships with our feathered neighbors.

 See all events.